Skip to content

 These types of cash accounts are safe and secure places to store your savings over a very long time.
 They are invested by an insurance company – which traditionally has a very conservative and long-term investment style.

 Most of the companies we work with have paid out dividends to their participating accounts for more than 100 years and have never missed.
 This includes in world wars, the great depression, the 2008 crash and more recently during COVID.
+Canadians have depended on life insurance companies for insurance and investments for generations.

 A fully vested, investment